-Get your kids involved in making their very own learning tools by making this DIY painted stick bouquet.
-This eco-friendly math manipulative doubles as a beautiful branch bouquet and home or classroom decoration when not in use.
+Get your kids involved in making their very own skip counting activity tools by making this stick bouquet.
+This eco-friendly math manipulative doubles as a beautiful stick bouquet and home or classroom decoration when not in use.
 Just gather a bunch of sticks and grab some paint to get started on this fun math project!

 This is a tried and true method for learning counting and skip counting that I’ve been using for a couple of years!
 I’ve used these sticks at home with my boys and in the classroom with my students.

 These are a wonderful eco-friendly alternative to those plastic math manipulatives that can be found in most classrooms.
 Not only are these painted sticks better for the environment than those plastic manipulatives, but kids feel more connected to them because they made them.
 Kids love the process of making these sticks and ENJOY LEARNING WITH THEM TOO!

 Here’s what you’ll need to make this beautiful stick bouquet:

 - Sticks- These don’t need to be perfect because you will be painting over them,

 - White acrylic paint

 - Washable Crayola paint– This is the kind we used.

 This post contains Affiliate links for your convenience.

 Here’s How We Made this Skip Counting Activity: